seek4science/seek/tech/roadmap.md

 These are completed Roadmap features, and includes the version of SEEK the feature was included in.

+You can find more details about each release in our [Change Logs](/tech/releases/)

 | Feature | Milestone date | SEEK version |
 | --- | --- | --- |
 | Self management of projects and programmes | December 2015  | 1.0 |